Guinea pig or hamster? They look similar, but they’re very different pets.

 However, they can also be loving and affectionate to humans.

-Unlike a guinea pig, a hamster might bite you if don’t build trust properly at the beginning.
+Unlike a guinea pig, a hamster might bite you if you don’t build trust properly at the beginning.

 Another quality that differs hamsters and guinea pigs is that hamsters tend to be more active during the night.